EVLBOX/docs/src/content/docs/game-servers/foundry/transfer-singleplayer-save.md

 ![list-of-local-saves](/docs/foundry/app-data-saves.jpg)

-For this example we'll use Jeer_178174133.
-You can rename this if you like, but just remember the name for step 5!
+For this example, we'll use the name Jeer_178174133.
+You can rename this if you like, but just remember the name that you've used for step 5!

 ---